 Careful!
 Even if think you are seeing well, you may not be.
 Furthermore, there may still be physiological changes occurring without you knowing.
 As an example, glaucoma is the ‘silent thief of sight’ because it gradually robs you of your peripheral vision without you knowing.
 During a comprehensive eye exam, an optometrist will be able to detect early signs eye disease.

 At Eyes in the Glebe, we have invested in leading-edge technology to preserve the gift of sight for our patients.
 As such, at Eyes in the Glebe both the advanced OCT scan and retinal imaging are standard components of a comprehensive eye examination and included in the standard fee.
 A comprehensive 12-point eye examination including both OCT and retinal imaging at Eyes in the Glebe for patients aged 20 to 64, is $160.
 Please note that patients who are insured by OHIP for their eye health evaluation, the OCT scan is not covered by OHIP and will incur an additional fee.
 Please note that private insurance coverage is an agreement between the insurance company and the patient.
 Every insurance plan is different and thus it is impossible for our office to know the specifics of each individual plan.
 Thus, it is the patient’s responsibility to confirm insurance coverage and eligibility.
 Eyes in the Glebe does not bill insurance plans directly.
+Please note that we are a cashless office, and accept debit and credit payments only.

 A professional contact lens assessment and/or fitting is an additional service and not part of the routine 12-point eye examination.
 The fee for contact lens fittings varies, and depends on the type of contact lens worn.
 It is best to call the office ahead of time to confirm the contact lens-related service fees.
 It is important to remember that a contact lens is a medical device which is fit onto the surface of your eye (the cornea) and carries its own risks of prolonged wear.
 The optometrist will always recommend the best, most current lens for you to optimize your wearing comfort and eye health.